Home

 The open-source TypeScript platform for autonomous AI agents and LLM based workflows

-The Sophia Story
+The Nous Story

-Sophia started from a simple goal: to harness AI's potential to enhance real-world productivity, born in DevOps and Platform Engineering space.
+Nous started from a simple goal: to harness AI's potential to enhance real-world productivity, born in DevOps and Platform Engineering space.
 We envisioned a tool that could:

 - Automate various processes and support requests, and triage build failures.